AM I TOO OLD TO START ROCK CLIMBING?

 Hire a Guide to Build Skills

 After you’ve been climbing in the gym, then hiring a competent guide to take you climbing is a great idea.
 When I guide someone interested in climbing, I ask them, “Do you want a carnival ride?
 Or do you want to learn how to become a climber?”
-It’s okay if you just want to climb and enjoy the movement.
+It’s okay if you just want to climb and enjoy the climbing movements.
 Nothing wrong with that because climbing makes you feel good.
 But if you want to learn how to become a climber, then that is a whole different type of class where I teach the skills necessary to be a climber, including belaying, rappelling, and how to keep safe and look after yourself on the rock.
 These are not skills that are learned in a single session but over a period of months.

 Take It Easy and Don’t Get Injured

 As you learn to climb, take it easy and slow.
 Be the tortoise, not the hare.
 Younger climbers have a couple big advantages over older ones—they are less likely to get injured because they’re stronger and more flexible and they recover much more quickly from injuries like muscle pulls and strains.
 Always remember to thoroughly stretch your muscles and to warm up before climbing.
 Put together a short stretching routine, then do some light jogging, followed by climbing a bunch of easy routes to wake up your arms and fingers.
 When you start out climbing, plan on being sore since you will be using lots of muscles, especially in your arms, which you don’t use in everyday life.
 Remember to rest between climbing sessions.
-It’s okay to take a few days off to recover so that you don’t develop nagging injuries.
+It’s okay to take a few days off to recover so that you don’t develop nagging climbing injuries.

 Get Better By Climbing a Lot